iota-community/Shimmer-Governance/Shimmer Community Grant Committee.md

 * No grants are given out as long as the Market cap of Shimmer is **below 50 Million USD**
 * Grants will be given out with **low Tier values** if the market cap of Shimmer is **between 50 and 100 million USD**
 * Grants will be given out with the **Regular Tier values** if the market cap of Shimmer is **above 100 million USD**
 * **Tier 1 - up to 5.000 USD**: Two reviewers handle the proposal and approve or decline it within two business days after submission.
-KYC is required for Tier 1 project teams.
+KYC is required for Tier 1 project teams (max 3 members doing KYC).
 The reviewers will decide based on the provided data in the application and especially consider if the submitter has a positive history in our community.
 As soon as funding is approved, the proposal will be funded within two business days after KYC is completed.
 * **Tier 2 - Low Tier 5.000 - 25.000 / Regular Tier 5.000 - 50.000 USD**: Two reviewers review the proposal.
-The team must do KYC.
+The team must do KYC (max 3 members doing KYC).
 Projects considered to be approved can be invited to conduct a 1-hour interview with the reviewers of the proposal.
 A minimum of two milestones will be defined, and payments will happen based on these milestones.
 After completing the KYC process, the committee can pay up to 50% of the requested funding upfront.
 * **Tier 3: Low Tier 25.000 - 100.000 / Regular Tier 50.000 - 200.000 USD**: Same requirements as the previous tier apply.
-The whole Project Team must do KYC.
+The Project Team must do KYC (max 3 members doing KYC).
 Additionally, applications need approval by the entire grant committee.
 Projects that are considered to be approved will be invited to present the idea in an extensive live interview with two grant reviewers and the Program Lead.
 A minimum of three milestones are defined, and payments happen based on these milestones.

     If the project is accepted, the Program Lead will assign one of the reviewers as a project steward.
 The steward is responsible for keeping close contact and doing regular (minimum every two weeks) checks with the project team.
 Milestones are reviewed by the steward and approved by the committee Lead.
 After completing the KYC process, the Program can pay 30% of the requested funding upfront.